 These are important questions as you begin your project.
 Think about the deliverables that you need and apply this to your project schedule.
 Also, consider lessons learned on previous projects you’ve managed, and be sure that all pertinent project information is available for your team.
 The more detail you can provide upfront, the better!

-There are several ways you can monitor your progress in ClickUp.
+There are several ways you can monitor your project progress in ClickUp.

 Reports in ClickUp will also show you who is working on what, how many tasks were completed and more.

-Now that we’ve gone through the nine critical steps in a project management checklist, there’s still another handy tool to help you.
+Now that we’ve gone through the nine critical steps in a project management checklist, there’s still another handy PM tool feature to help you.

-Yes, we’ve shown you how ClickUp can help you –from due dates to reporting–but there’s another piece of the process, too.
+Yes, we’ve shown you how ClickUp can help you –from due dates to reporting progress and project performance–but there’s another piece of the process, too.

 You can create a task checklist that includes each part of this process.
 Each time you want to begin a project, you can have a saved checklist to help you do each step.